-With respect to the safeguarding provisions of the GLB Act, Mid-State GLB Information Security Plan herein is designed to ensure the security, integrity, and confidentiality of non-public customer information, protecting it against anticipated threats, and guarding it against unauthorized access or use.
+With respect to the safequarding provisions of the GLB Act.
+Mid-State GLB Information Security Plan herein is designed to ensure the security, integrity, and confidentiality of non-public customer information, protecting it against anticipated threats, and guarding it against unauthorized access or use.
 Covered under the plan are administrative, technical, and physical safeguards used in the collection, distribution, processing, protection, storage, use, transmission, handling, or disposal of non-public customer information.
-The plan covers actions by both employees of the college and vendors that the college partners with to provide services to students.
+The plan covers actions by both employees of the College and vendors that the College partners with to provide services to students.
 Mid-State does its best to ensure that the personal information retained about individuals is accurate.
-Every faculty member, staff member, and student has the ability to check personal information such as his or her name, address, and phone number through MyMSTC and to update it at any campus office.
-Mid-State has deployed extensive security measures to protect against the loss, misuse, or alteration of the information under college control.
+Every faculty member, staff member, and student has the ability to check personal information such as his or her name, address, and phone number through MyMSTC and to update it at any Student Services & Information Center.
+Mid-State has deployed extensive security measures to protect against the loss, misuse, or alteration of the information under College control.

-Changes to This Privacy Statement
+Changes to This Privacy Statement This document was last updated

-This document was last updated April 2016.
+October 2018.
 We will occasionally update this privacy statement.
 When we do, we will also revise the "last updated" date.